-Utilizing CMS guidelines and Milliman Care Guidelines (MCG) to review criteria, Longevity Health Plan's Utilization Management department and the Plan's Medical Directors will conduct a medical necessity review.
+Utilizing CMS guidelines and Milliman Care Guidelines (MCG) to review criteria, Longevity's Utilization Management department and Longevity's Medical Directors will conduct a medical necessity review.
 Longevity Health Plan is responsible for final authorization.

-Longevity Health Plan's preferred method for concurrent review is a live dialogue between our Utilization Management nursing staff and the facility UM staff within 1 Business Day of notification or on the last covered day.
-If clinical information is not received within 24 hours of admission or on the last covered day, an administrative denial may be issued, or the medical necessity will be made on the existing clinical criteria.
-If it is not feasible for the facility to contact Longevity Health Plan via phone, facilities may fax the member's clinical information within one business day of notification to:
+Longevity's preferred method for concurrent review is a live dialogue between our Utilization Management nursing staff and the facility UM staff within one (1) Business Day of notification or on the last covered day.
+If clinical information is not received within 24 hours of admission or on the last covered day, an administrative denial may be issued, or the medical necessity determination will be made on the existing clinical criteria.
+If it is not feasible for the facility to contact Longevity via phone, the facility may fax the member's clinical information within one business day of notification to:

-• Fax: 1-833-610-2399
+• Fax: 1-855-969-5876

-Specific to the ISNP: Review is not required for readmission to the referring NF (the member's primary nursing facility); however, if the patient is transitioning to an alternate facility, requests for review should be faxed to:
+Specific to the ISNP: Review is not required for readmission to the referring NF (the member's primary nursing facility).
+However, if the patient is transitioning to an alternate facility, requests for review should be faxed to:

-• Fax: 1-833-610-2399
+• Fax: 1-855-969-5876

 A Longevity Health Plan Medical Director reviews all acute, rehab, long-term acute care (LTAC) and SNF stays that do not meet medical necessity criteria and issues a determination.
-If the Longevity Health Plan Medical Director deems the inpatient or SNF confinement does not meet medical necessity criteria, the Medical Director will issue an adverse determination (a denial).
+If the Longevity Medical Director deems the inpatient or SNF stay not medically necessity, the Medical Director will issue an adverse determination (a denial).
 The Utilization Management nurse or designee will notify the provider(s), e.g. facility, attending/ordering provider verbally and in writing and will notify the member as required by law.
 The criteria used for the determination is available to the practitioner/facility upon request.
-To request a copy of the criteria on which a decision is made, please contact:
+To request a copy of the criteria, please call your state-specific toll-free number.